*may or may not be chicken’s actual name

 In the summer of 2014 Kira and Ingemar Dalen purchased a small acreage just north of Courtenay.
-2016 will be their second full growing season on the farm.
-This will be a year of putting up greenhouses, figuring out farm systems, starting the organic certification process, and digging, seeding, weeding (repeat, repeat, repeat) to bring you an abundance of fresh organic veggies!
+After a couple of years of putting up greenhouses and figuring out farm systems, they are now fully certified organic and producing an abundance of fresh organic veggies!

-This year they are taking a sabbatical and heading to Nepal to explore with baby Elif.
+This year they are taking a sabbatical and heading to Nepal to explore with baby Eilif.

 Mariette Sluyter & Brian Padlewski, Whitaker Farm